Cognitive Biases & Logical Fallacies

 What it is:

 The identifiable victim effect is the tendency to respond more strongly to a vivid, specific individual than to abstract groups, statistics, or structural patterns.
 One face often outweighs many numbers.
+This is also known as Compassion Fade.

 How it is used / how it shows up: